-Xuanen County in the southwest of Hubei Province (China) was selected as the study area, which is about 45 km away from the Enshi city (Fig. 1).
-The study area lies within longitude 109°11'-109°55' east and latitude 29°33'-30°12' north.
-Zhushan Town is located in northwestern Xuanen County with an area covering approximately 49 km2.
-The region belongs to the extension of the Wuling and Qiyue Mountains and surrounded by middle and low mountains.
-The elevation ranges between 350 m and 2015 m above sea level which is characterized as higher in the northwest and lower in the southeast.
+Xuan'en County in the southwest of Hubei Province (China) was selected as the study area, which is about 45 km away from the Enshi city (Fig. 1).
+The study area lies within longitude 109°11'-109°55' E and latitude 29°33'-30°12' N. Zhushan Town is located in northwestern Xuan'en County with an area covering approximately 49 km2.
+The region belongs to the extension of the Wuling and Qivue mountains and is surrounded by middle and low mountains.
+The elevation ranges between 350 m and 2015 m a.s.l. (above sea level), which is characterized as higher in the northwest and lower in the southeast.
 The region is situated at the end of the syncline core, which extends along the NE-SW direction.
 The geological formation presents the sedimentary rocks from Cambrian to Cretaceous and the loose Quaternary deposits.
-The outcrop of the strata in Xuanen County largely consists of the Badong formation of middle Triassic (T2b), sandstone, claystone and limestone, and the Quaternary deposits.
-As this geological structure, there is a joints system of NE and NW direction which affected the integrity of the rock mass.
+The outcrop of the strata in Xuan'en County largely consists of the Badong formation of middle Triassic (T{2b}) , sandstone, claystone and limestone, and the Quaternary deposits.
+At this geological structure, there is a joint system of NE and NW directions which affected the integrity of the rock mass.